aaronvbgu/ex5-deep-learning/README.md

 **Challenges**
    1. Using AWS
    2. Training with basic RNN (we gave up on that because it was too long, used theano instead).

-**Shakespeare's original will**
 ![will](will.jpg "Shakespeare's Will")